Sheriff Execution III

 Supevening Insolvency

 Where a company is being wound up, distress or execution in respect of its property or effects is void.
-A judgment creditor may not retain the benefit of the execution unless execution or attachment has been completed before commencing of winding up.
-Execution is completed by seizure and sale.
-Execution against land applies on completion of seizure and in the case of an equitable interest, the appointment of a receiver.
+A judgment creditor may not retain the benefit of the execution unless execution or attachment has been completed before commencing winding up.

 Under the Bankruptcy Act, where goods or a leasehold interest in lands belonging to the debtor have been seized under execution order or sold, or money has been paid in satisfaction of the execution, either to the sheriff or County Registrar, in order to avoid seizure and sale under such execution, the money must be retained for 21 days.
-The monies must be surrendered to the Official Assignee, if within the 21-day period, the person holding the same receives notice of the adjudication of bankruptcy.
-A person who purchases in good, faith under a sale by the sheriff, acquired as good title as against the official assignee.